Chapter256/cafekitten/README.md

 Footer

 ### Features Left to Implement
-Could be fun to add a little shop section with check out of pick up.
+Could be fun to add a little shop section with check out for pick up.

 ## Testing